0xJonaseb11/Jonas-sebera-portfolio.dev/README.md

 This marks my overall skill set show case so far with my Software Engineering journey

-@All rights reserved copy of this software and associated documentation files<br/> @copyright 2023 @Jonas-sebera
+&#169; All rights reserved copy of this software and associated documentation files.<br/> &#169;copyright 2023 @Jonas-sebera

 Report anything at sebejaz99@gmail.com